Chatjourney/Chatjourney.github.io/README.md

 # Chatjourney.github.io
-This website is for me
+Dhan and ajaya is bitch